alonzi/DAACS-Intro-to-R/part-III.md

 2. Run line 18
 3. Enter `StewartCastleVillage` into the console and hit enter.

 By comparing the function call and the variable we created you can see that we get the same result in the console.
+But now we have a peristent object, our variable, `StewartCastleVillage` for later use.
+It is not fleeting like the result of the function, you can see it in the Environment tab.

 ### Heuristic: The `<-` operator 'catches' the output of functions and stores them in variables.

 ## Exercise 2 - Data Structures
-Now that we have finished getting our data from the csv file into a data frame in memory we can explain what a data frame is with examples.
+Now that we have finished getting our data from the csv file into a variable in memory we can explore the structure of that variable.

-**Jargon Note:** Formally we have created a 'tibble' and it falls into a general cateogry of data structure called a data frame.

 1. Take a look at the Environment panel and expand the `StewartCastleVillage` entry
 2. Click on  `StewartCastleVillage` to open it in the editor window